paulilab/paulilab.github.io/_posts/2016-11-14-imp-is-on-the-move.md

 ---
 layout: post
-title: "The IMP is on the move to our new home, the brand-new IMP building"
+title: IMP is on the move
 ---
 The whole IMP is moving just around the corner (or in fact ‘across the bridge’) to our new home, the brand-new IMP building!
 Fantastic effort by everyone